catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

 Overview
 ========

-The alarm service, available through the SKY-TV cloud, allows a user to set up alarms that are listening on certain objects in the cloud.
+The alarm service allows a user to set up alarms that listen to user created objects in the cloud.
 The alarms wait for specific events to occur; then they change their state depending on pre set parameters.
 If a state change occurs then actions that you predefine for the alarm take effect.

 For example: You want to monitor a compute instance to see if the CPU utilization exceeds 70% for more than 10 minutes.
-Once the alarm has met this requirement, it changes its state to 'alarm'.
+If this requirement has been met, the alarm changes its state to 'alarm'.
 The aodh-notifier then tells your system to perform some action.
 In this scenario it could be to: spin up a new instance with more CPU power, or increase the amount of VCPUs your instance is using.
-Whatever your goal is the alarm keeps you informed of the state of your machine so you can implement things such as auto-scaling.

 Threshold rules
 ===============